perryabdulkadir/stock-analysis/README.md

 Finally, refactoring code can make it easier for others to work with.
 Intuitive spacing, indentation, and liberal use of comments can all ensure that others can easily read your code, even if you are not around to help them.

 Of course, the biggest downside to refactoring is that it requires more time.
-There may be some instances where code is only intended for one very specific purpose and it would be a waste of time to spend hours making the code more flexible when it will literally never be used for any other purpose.
+There may be some instances where code is only intended for one very specific purpose, and it would be a waste of time to spend hours making the code more flexible when it will literally never be used for any other purpose.

 ### Pros and cons of refactoring our original stock analysis script